oleander/subtitle_source/README.md

 ### Request an API key

-You can easely request an API key for Subtitle Source [here](http://www.subtitlesource.org/help/contact).
+You can easily request an API key for Subtitle Source [here](http://www.subtitlesource.org/help/contact).

 ### Initialize